TLC Tips For Your Achy, Breaky Feet

 Diabetic Peripheral Neuropathy: The most common type of neuropathy that occurs slowly and initially affects the foot but will eventually spread to the ankle and leg.

 Untreated high sugar levels damage nerves and the blood vessels that take oxygen to your nerves.
-Due to the nerves being damaged, patients don’t feel pain and may be unaware of foot injuries which can lead to open sores.
+Due to the damaged nerves, patients don’t feel pain and may be unaware of foot injuries, which can lead to open sores.
 If the sores aren’t healed and/or become infected, severe complications can arise.

 The symptoms of peripheral neuropathy of the foot can include tingling of the feet, “pins and needles” sensation, burning or shooting pains, and sensitivity to touch.
 Additional symptoms can include numbness, temperature change (hot or cold), or the sensation “of not feeling my feet.”